Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 ---
-title = "Review of the book \"The Signal and the Noise\"" tags = ["books", "thinking", "theory", "practice", "interesting"] published_at = "2024-07-16T12:00:00+00:00" seo_description = "Review of the book \"The Signal and the Noise\".
+title = "Review of the book \"The Signal and the Noise\"" tags = ["books", "thinking", "theory", "practice", "interesting", "popular-science-books"] published_at = "2024-07-16T12:00:00+00:00" seo_description = "Review of the book \"The Signal and the Noise\".
 A good overview of forecasting approaches using specific significant cases as examples." seo_image = "./cover_en.jpg"